ine-labs/AWSGoat/defence-manuals/AWS Config.md

     ![](./images/AWS-Config/8.png)

-* We can see that now we have 1 Non-Compliant Resource! click on the rule to view the **Non-Compliant Resourse**.
+* We can see that now we have 1 Non-Compliant Resource! click on the rule to view the **Non-Compliant Resource**.

 * Voila! it is the policy that we had just created.